Image 1 of 1

 Virtual Clinical Supervision 2.5 hour CEU

-This is a bonus training for clinical supervisors who are interested in providing virtual clinical supervision.
-This is not a requirement of the BSRB for supervision certification.
+This is training for clinical supervisors interested in providing virtual clinical supervision.
+This is not a requirement of the BSRB for supervision certification, but can be used for continuing education requirements.

 By the end of this training, you will be able to: